JuliaStats/StatsModels.jl/docs/src/internals.md

 ### Defining the context where special syntax applies

+The third argument to `apply_schema` determines the contexts in which the special `poly` syntax applies.

-It's also possible to _block_ interpretation of the `poly` syntax as special in certain contexts by adding additional (more specific) methods.
-For instance, we could block `PolyTerm`s being generated for `GLM.LinearModel`:
+For instance, it's possible to _block_ interpretation of the `poly` syntax as special in certain contexts by adding additional (more specific) methods.
+If for some reason we wanted to block `PolyTerm`s being generated for `GLM.LinearModel`, then we just need to add the appropriate method:

 ```jldoctest 1
 julia> using GLM